asulibraries/islandora-repo/README.md

 - Test out searching for your EC2 instances for ansible with `./ec2.py --list --profile repo-dev`
 - Ping boxes with a certain tag via ansible like `AWS_PROFILE=repo-dev ansible -i ec2.py -u ubuntu -m ping tag_repository_purpose_web --private-key ~/.ssh/ASUAWSDev.pem`
 - Use `rds_provision.yml` to create RDS databases
+- The approach I've taken thus far is to create 4 EC2 instances in the following breakdown:
+  - webserver - for the actual drupal site
+  - microservices - for karaf, alpaca, crayfish
+  - tomcat - for fedora, cantaloupe, blazegraph
+  - solr - for solr
+- The ideal state might look something like: https://www.lucidchart.com/invitations/accept/8a83a394-5cf6-48c8-9434-6803456c283a
+- For the time being, I've set up separate security groups for each EC2 instance to allow inbound traffic on the required ports from various locations (such as ASU IPs and the other EC2 instances)
+- All 4 EC2 instances have static Elastic Block volumes associated with them (8GB each)
+- The webserver also has a related S3 bucket (asulibdev-islandora-bucket) which is currently being used for islandora_bagger to send preservation bags.
+It has a automatic rule to push to Glacier after 30 days of inactivity.
+- An RDS MYSQL instance has also been provisioned and connection is allowed to the webserver for the purpose of hosting the drupal database.
+It may be extended to host the gemini database and fedora database.
+(The Riprap database is currently being integrated with the Drupal database).

 # Updating existing components
 ## Islandora modules